-Below table lists Spotify streaming of all songs from the five albums we are studying.
+The below table lists Spotify streaming of all songs from the five albums we are studying.
 The Comprehensive Streaming is reached by multiplying Spotify figures by 68/26.
-In fact, as shown in IFPI 2015 Report, there were 68 million paying subscribers to all streaming platforms by the end of 2015.
+In fact, as shown in the IFPI 2015 Report, there were 68 million paying subscribers to all streaming platforms by the end of 2015.
 While the exact count of Spotify paying subscribers by the end of 2015 is unknown, that figure reached 20 million in June 2015 and 30 million in March 2016, thus an estimated 26 million is used as of the end of 2015.

-The equivalent album sales is the division of the comprehensive streaming figure by 1500 as it is now the norm in the new industry model.
+The equivalent album sales is the division of the comprehensive streaming figure by 1500 as is now the norm in the new industry model.

 Streaming Part 1 – 90s Rising Star

 As a result, less than 7,000 equivalent album sales is all that it gets.
-Naturally, Age Ain’t Nothing but a Number, which is fully available and has always been at Spotify and other streaming platforms, performs way better with nearly 80,000 equivalent album sales.
+Naturally, Age Ain’t Nothing but a Number, which is fully available and has always been at Spotify and other streaming platforms, performs much better with nearly 80,000 equivalent album sales.
 Its two US Top 10 hits back in the day registered more than 10 million plays.